This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Brine the Chicken

-- Heat the mixture over hight heat until it comes to a boil.
+- Pour 4 cups of water into a large stock pot.
+Add the rest of the brine ingredients, except for the ice cubes.
+Heat the mixture over hight heat until it comes to a boil.
 Stir until the salt dissolves then remove it from the heat.

 - Add the ice cubes and 4 cups of cold water.
 Stir until the ice melts and the mixture cools completely.
-If it is still cold after the ice melts, let it sit in the fridge until it it gets cold.
+If it is still warm after the ice melts, let it sit in the fridge until it it gets cold.

 - Once the brine gets cold, submerge the chicken, breast side down, into the brine.
 Cover and refrigerate for 8 to 24 hours.